meshery/meshery/docs/pages/installation/index.md

 <a name="getting-started"></a>

 # Quick Start
 Getting Meshery up and running on a locally on Docker-enabled system is easy.
-Use the Meshery command line interface, `mesheryctl`, to start Meshery on any of its [supported platforms](#compatibility-matrix).
+Use the Meshery command line interface, `mesheryctl`, to start Meshery on any of its [supported platforms](platforms).

-## What is `mesheryctl`?
+## Using `mesheryctl`
 `mesheryctl` is a command line interface to manage a Meshery deployment. `mesheryctl` allows you to control Meshery's lifecycle with commands like `start`, `stop`, `status`, `cleanup`.
 Running `cleanup` will remove all active container instanaces, prune pulled images and remove any local volumes crated by starting Meshery.

 ### Mac or Linux